programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/plugins/plugins.md

 1. [Install Wordpress Plugin](../../../../sysadmin/plugin/plugin.html#wordpressplugin)

-2. Configure Access to Wordpress in [Basic Configuration](../../../../administration/base-config/base-config.html#wordpress).
+2. Configure Access to Wordpress in [Basic Configuration](/webfrontend/administration/base-config/cms/cms.html).

-3. Assign the [system rights](/webfrontend/rightsmanagement/rightsmanagement.html#aclsystem) to authorized users or groups.
+3. Assign the [system rights](/webfrontend/rightsmanagement/rightsmanagement.html#aclsystem) ** Allow Wordpress Export** to authorized users or groups.

 After successful installation and configuration, users can use [Exporter](../../features/export/export.html) to create a [Wordpress transport](../../features/export/export.html#transport).
 Only image files are sent.
 The following applies to Wordpress for changes to records in easydb: